diskoverdata/diskover-community/README.md

 **Defaults for crawl with no flags is to index from . (current directory) and files >0 Bytes and 0 days modified time.
 Empty files and directores are skipped (unless you use -s 0 and -e flags).
 Max crawl depth is 100 and max depth for dir size calculations is 10 by default.
 Use -h to see cli options.**

-Crawl up to maximum tree/dir calc depth of 3:
+Crawl down to maximum tree depth of 3 and only calculate dir size/items to level 3:

 ```sh
 $ python diskover.py -i diskover-indexname -a -d /rootpath/to/crawl -M 3 -c 3